[HISTORY: Adopted by the Board of Trustees of the Village of Cooperstown as indicated in article histories. Amendments noted where applicable.]

 No person shall coast with hand sleds, bobsleds, carts or other vehicles on wheels or runners upon any sidewalk or any street within the corporate limits of the Village, except as designated by the Board of Trustees.
 A violation of this section shall be punishable by a fine not to exceed $5 for each offense.

-No person or persons, association or corporation shall deposit or cause to be deposited garbage or other refuse, including cigarettes and cigars, in any of the streets of the Village of Cooperstown, under a penalty of not more than $100 for each offense.
+No person or persons, association or corporation shall deposit or cause to be deposited, blown, or raked, any garbage or other refuse, including cigarettes and cigars, or leaves, grass clippings, or any other yard waste in any of the streets of the Village of Cooperstown, under a penalty of not more than $100 for each offense.

 No person, persons, association or corporation operating a truck or other conveyance carting ashes, rubbish, garbage or other refuse on or through the streets of the Village shall permit the streets to become littered with ashes, rubbish, garbage or other refuse falling from said truck or other conveyance.
 A violation of this subsection shall be punishable by a fine not to exceed $100 for each offense.